RanjithaMohan97/fend-project-memory-game-master/README.md

  * Javascript

 ## How to play
-Player needs to clone or download the project from [here](https://github.com/RanjithaMohan97/fend-project-memory-game-master) download 3 files in their systems *i.e index.html,app.cs and app.js*.open index,html file in browser and thats it,You can play with cards now :)!!!
+Player needs to clone or download the project from [here](https://github.com/RanjithaMohan97/fend-project-memory-game-master) download 3 files in their systems *i.e index.html,app.cs and app.js*.
+Open index.html file in browser and thats it,You can play with cards now :)!!!